-In the latest edition of our new Android apps of the month feature, we've found an exciting social platform made by Google (no, not that social platform), a faster method for responding to messages and possibly the best way to share and search for GIFs.
+In the latest edition of our new Android apps of the month feature we've found an exciting social platform made by Google (no, not that social platform), a faster method for responding to messages and possibly the best way to share and search for GIFs.
 Check out all our picks for the new apps you must install in June 2016 below and head further down for previous months' additions.